tari-project/rfcs/src/RFC-0312_DANHighLevelSpecification.md

   constitution transaction, but it strictly is not necessary if VNs are able to access the contract specification in some other way.
 * It MUST include a list of public keys of the proposed [CC];
-* It MUST list constitution change rules:
-  * Quorum required by the [CC],
-  * Proposal period.
 * It MUST include a list of public keys of the proposed VNC;
 * It MUST include an expiry timestamp before which all VNs must sign and agree to these terms (the [acceptance period]);
 * It MAY include quorum conditions for acceptance of this proposal (default to 100% of VN signatures required);